keboola/developers-docs/cli/structure/index.md

 ### Naming

-Names of the directories of different configuration types are subject to the rules defined in the [manifest](/cli/structure/#manifest) under the `naming` section.
+Directory names for configurations follow the rules in the [manifest](/cli/structure/#manifest) under the `naming` section.
 These are the default values:

 ```json
 {